softwarepub/hermes/docs/source/dev/data_model.md

 it will always be returned in a **list**-like object (of class {class}`~hermes.model.types.ld_list.ld_list`)!
 ```

-The reason for providing data in list-like objects is that exapnded JSON-LD treats all property values as arrays ([source](https://www.w3.org/TR/json-ld11-api/#expansion-algorithm:~:text=or%20keywords%20and-,all%20JSON%2DLD%20values%20are%20expressed%20in%20arrays%20in%20expanded%20form.,-5.1.1%20Overview)).
+The reason for providing data in list-like objects is that expanded JSON-LD treats all property values as arrays ([source](https://www.w3.org/TR/json-ld11-api/#expansion-algorithm:~:text=or%20keywords%20and-,all%20JSON%2DLD%20values%20are%20expressed%20in%20arrays%20in%20expanded%20form.,-5.1.1%20Overview)).
 Even if you add "single value" data to a `hermes` data model instance via the API, the underlying JSON-LD model
 will treat it as an array, i.e., returns it as an object of {class}`~hermes.model.types.ld_list.ld_list`: